JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 There are also a few free optimizations with Rust like building with `--release` that give a big speed improvement.
 I benchmarked this speed improvement in [RedoxQL](https://github.com/JakeRoggenbuck/RedoxQL?tab=readme-ov-file#using-maturin-in-release-mode).

-It took `0.951` seconds to run.
+With all of those changes combined, it took `0.951` seconds to run.
 This results in a 5.48x speed up from the Python version.

 ### Optimization 2.